geins-io/geins-sdk/apps/docs/packages/crm/user/transactions.md

+---
+title: User Transactions
+description: How to work with user transactions in the Geins CRM Package
+tags:
+  - sdk
+  - crm
+  - user
+  - transactions
+  - user-transactions
+---

 # User Transactions

 The `User Transactions` feature in the Geins CRM package is designed to keep track of all user-related transactions, including purchases, refunds, and balance adjustments.